ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-2.md

 - Artifact name: `_site`

+By looking at the build definition (from the above screenshot), it is easy to know what each task do, only by reading their name.
+This was my exact point when I talked about naming your tasks right.

 ## Save and run the build

 At this point, our build definition is completed.
 So let's save and run it to make sure it is indeed working as expected.

 > I believe that it is essential to quickly test every building block of what you are developing (could be a program, a CD pipeline or something else; it doesn't matter).
-If you wait too long before testing, you will first need to find what part is generating the problem before diagnosing and fixing it!
+> If you wait too long before testing, you will first need to find what part is generating the problem before diagnosing and fixing it!
+> You better limit the area you want to test to a minimum.

 ![Save and queue VSTS build](//cdn.forevolve.com/blog/images/2018/VSTS-save-and-queue-build.png)